MNNIT/Avishkar/README.md

-# Web Application for Avishkar
+# Frontend Web Application for Avishkar

 "Avishkar”, is the annual techno-management extravaganza of Motilal Nehru National Institute of Technology (MNNIT), Allahabad.